Claire-bot87/my-relaxation-api/README.md

-File structure
+#### File structure
 First I built out the models:
 - User Model
-- Suggestion model
+- Suggestion Model

-In my suggestion model i had a category key, because I wanted to group the suggestions by category.
+In my suggestion model I had a 'category' key, because I wanted to group the suggestions by category.
 Then I built my controllers and my views.

-A detailed look at adding a new suggestion.
+#### A detailed look at adding a new suggestion

-First I rendered the new suggestion page:
+##### First, I rendered the new suggestion page:
-Controller
+Controller:
 ```.js
 router.route('/suggestion/new').get(async function (req, res, next) {
   try {